Product range targets

 We go to great lengths to ensure that our products and services are produced as sustainably as possible.
 Our measures aim to protect people, animals and the environment in equal measure.

-In 2023, we assessed 80% of our new suppliers on the basis of social criteria.
-To this end, we first examined the supply chain for potential risks associated with the country of production or the industry, for example.
+For new suppliers, the supply chain is initially examined for potential risks, for which the country of production or the industry, for example, may provide indications.
 Once all factors are known, we prioritise the suppliers’ supply chains and determine the form and frequency of the monitoring process.
 The focus is on supply chains with potentially higher risks.

 These figures are in line with the industry average.
 Most of our suppliers’ deficiencies were found in the areas of maximum working hours, management system and occupational safety.

-The proportion of audited supply chains is being continuously increased.
-The 2023 interim target was met.
+The share of audited supply chains is continuously being increased.
+The interim target for 2024 was met.

-In 2023, various enablement activities took place at production facilities in our supply chain.
-The training and advice sessions were attended by both company management and employees.
+In 2024, various enabling activities were carried out at production facilities in our supply chain.
+Training and advisory sessions were provided for both company management and employees.

 The focus is on selected supply chains with potentially negative externalities from agriculture or processing.